Gyanreyer/react-hover-video-player/README.md

 The `preload` prop maps directly to the [HTML Video element's preload attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video#attr-preload) and allows us to define how much data a video element should preload before it is played.
 This prop defaults to null, which will use whatever the browser's default setting is.
 The acceptable values are:

 - `"auto"`: We can load the whole video file before playing, even if it never gets used.
 This is usually the browser default.
 - `"metadata"`: We should only load the video's metadata (video dimensions, duration, etc) before playing.
-This helps us avoid loading large amounts of data unless they are absolutely needed.
+This helps us avoid loading large amounts of data unless it is absolutely needed.
   - Note that in Safari, video elements with `preload="metadata"` applied will just appear empty rather than displaying the first frame of the video like other browsers do.
 As a result, it is recommended that if you use this setting, you should have [paused overlay](#pausedoverlay) contents set that will hide the video element until it is playing.
 - `"none"`: We should not preload any part of the video before playing, including metadata.
   - Note that this means that the video's dimensions will not be loaded until the video is played.
 This can potentially cause a content jump when the video starts loading if you are using the `"video"` [sizing mode](#sizing-mode-presets).